banner image

 Phone Consultation:

-The primary services of CFTC are face-to-face psychotherapy sessions in the office setting.
+The primary services of CFTC are face-to-face or telehealth psychotherapy sessions.
 However, at times phone consultation may become desirable and/or necessary.
 These services cannot be billed through insurance.
 However, a cash rate may be discussed with the therapist for such services.